 How To Make Hand Sanitizers: A Guide for Beginners

-When it comes to stopping the spread of infectious diseases such as COVID-19, nothing beats the good old fashioned hand washing.
-However, if water and soap are not available, then the next best alternatives, according to the CDC (Centers for Disease Control and Prevention), is the alcohol-based sanitizer that contains at least 60 percent alcohol.
+Nothing beats good old-fashioned hand washing when it comes to stopping the spread of infectious diseases such as COVID-19.
+However, suppose water and soap are not available.
+In that case, the next best alternative, according to the CDC (Centers for Disease Control and Prevention), is the alcohol-based sanitizer that contains at least 60 percent alcohol.
 So in this article, we will tell you how to make hand sanitizers.

 Unless you have the reserve of store-bought hand sanitizer, then you will probably have a hard time finding online and offline right now.
 Due to the fast spread of COVID-19, many retailers cannot keep up with the need for hand sanitizer.

 The good news is that to make the hand sanitizer, all it takes is three ingredients to make at home.

 A Word of Warning